pcubillos/bibmanager/docs/bibtex.rst

 Merge
 -----
-Merge a bibfile into the bibmanager database.
+Merge a BibTeX file into the bibmanager database.

 **Usage**